Stroke and oral health

 The effects of stroke can impact your ability to clean your teeth and gums

-• Leads to a build-up of leftover food in your mouth.
+• This may lead to a build-up of leftover food in your mouth.

-• Increases the amount of acid that stays in your mouth.
+• Increase the amount of acid that stays in your mouth.

-• Can lead to tooth decay and gum disease.
+• Leads to tooth decay and gum disease.

 Getting help